edlang90/AlienWhoopF7/README.md

 * VTx Control pads
 * 4 Addressable LEDs incorporated

-* Note: pilots must NO LONGER supply external receiver.
+* Note: external receiver is NO LONGER required.
 You only need a compatible ELRS 2.4GHz Transmitter.

-Recomended by origican creators is 0.8mm 2oz Copper ENIG (gold) finish purple PCBs from OSH Park
+Recomended by original creators is 0.8mm 2oz Copper ENIG (gold) finish purple PCBs from OSH Park

 ## Acknowledgements